 Qazvin, is located in north-central Iran in a wide, fertile plain at the southern foot of the Alburz Mountains.
 Located in 150 km (93 mi) northwest of Tehran, in the Qazvin Province, it is at an altitude of about 1,800 m (5,900 ft) above sea level.
 The climate is cold but dry, due to its position south of the rugged Alborz range called KTS Atabakiya.

-Agha Moḥammed Khan of the Qajar dynasty established Qazvin about 1796 as a major base for foreign trade with the Caspian Sea, Persian Gulf, and Asia Minor.
-Luxury goods, Chinese raw silk and Indian goods such as jewels, aromas, opium, and spices delivered were the products mostly delivered to Qazvin.
-The city is a regional communications centre, connected by road and rail with Tehran and Tabriz and by road with the Caspian Sea and Hamadan.
+Agha Mohammad Khan of the Qajar dynasty established Qazvin around 1796 as a major hub for foreign trade with the Caspian Sea, the Persian Gulf, and Asia Minor.
+The city became a key center for the import and exchange of luxury goods, including Chinese raw silk and Indian products such as jewels, perfumes, and spices.
+Today, Qazvin serves as a regional transportation and communications center, connected by both road and rail to Tehran and Tabriz, and by road to the Caspian Sea and Hamadan.

-Qazvin is the largest city and capital of the Province of Qazvin in Iran.
-Qazvin was a medieval capital in the Safavid dynasty and nowadays is known as the calligraphy capital of Iran.
-It is famous for its Baghlava, carpet patterns, poets, political newspaper.
+Qazvin is the largest city and the capital of Qazvin Province in Iran.
+It served as the capital during part of the Safavid dynasty in the medieval era and is now recognized as the Calligraphy Capital of Iran.
+The city is also renowned for its Baghlava, distinctive carpet patterns, celebrated poets, and its tradition of publishing influential political newspapers.

-Archeological findings in the Qazvin plain reveal urban agricultural settlements for at least nine millennia.
-Qazvin geographically connects Tehran, Isfahan, and the Persian Gulf to the Caspian seacoast and Asia Minor.
-Hence, it has been a strategic location throughout the ages.
+Archaeological findings in the Qazvin plain reveal evidence of urban agricultural settlements dating back at least nine millennia.
+Geographically, Qazvin connects Tehran, Isfahan, and the Persian Gulf to the Caspian Sea coast and Asia Minor, making it a strategic location through the ages.

-In the 19th century Qazvin flourished as a center of trade because the only all-year accessible road from the Caspian Sea to the Highland started here and with enhanced traffic on the Caspian Sea the trade volume grew.
-Its bazaars were enlarged.
-Qazvin became a state in 1996.
+In the 19th century, Qazvin flourished as a trading center due to its position at the start of the only year-round accessible road from the Caspian Sea to the Highlands.
+With increased traffic on the Caspian Sea, trade volume expanded, leading to the enlargement of its bazaars.
+Qazvin was officially designated as a province in 1996.

 Main Sights